caviar-bangkit/caviar-api/README.md

 This repository contains the source code for the CAVIAR API.
 The API is built using Node.js, Express.js, MySQL and Prisma ORM.

+## Prerequisites

+- Node.js installed on your machine
+- Docker installed on your machine

 ### 1. Installing the Dependencies

 Install npm dependencies using the following command: